offbynull/learn/Bioinformatics/input/input.md

 Algorithms/Assembly/Fragment Occurrence in Genome Probability_TOPIC
 ```

-**WHAT**: Given the fragment_SEQs for a single-strand of DNA, make guesses as to what that single-strand of DNA was by merging overlapping fragment_SEQs together.
+**WHAT**: Given the fragment_SEQs for a single-strand of DNA, make guesses as to what that single-strand of DNA was by stitching overlapping fragment_SEQs together.
 For example, the following 3-mer read_SEQs: \[TTA, TAC, ACT, CTT, TTA, TAG, AGT, GTT\] may have come from either TTACTTAGTT or TTAGTTACTT.

 ```{svgbob}
                                                             +-------------+